-This attack relies on the attacker using unexpected formats for representing IP addresses.
+This attack relies on the adversary using unexpected formats for representing IP addresses.
 Networked applications may expect network location information in a specific format, such as fully qualified domains names (FQDNs), URL, IP address, or IP Address ranges.
 If the location information is not validated against a variety of different possible encodings and formats, the adversary can use an alternate format to bypass application access control.